m4c0/espresso/PLANNING.md

 # Milestones

+## Milestone 3: Instances

++   *Objective:* Run the smallest piece of code that can give feedback from an instance
++   *Example Code:*

+        public class Example {
+            int sum(int a, int b) {
+                return a + b;
+            }
+        }

++   *Reasonings:*
+    + After previous milestones, there isn't much baby-steps we can do without instancing.
++   *Expected New Features:*
+    + Instance handling
+    + Instance methods (i.e. something that receives "this" as first parameter)
++   *Caveats:*
+    + Instantiation can be done externally (i.e. without the "new" opcode)
+    + This simple example can ignore fields and possibly the constructor

 ## Milestone 2: Flow control and recursive calls

 +   *Objective:* Add support for flow control and recursive calls